Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Implementation

 If the particle of interest can be identified on an event-by-event basis, one can directly calculate $\cos{[n(\phi-\Psi_m)]}$ for every particle, corrected with the event plane resolution for the corresponding centrality $M$

 \begin{linenomath}

-\end{linenomath} where $\res{n}$~is supposed to be averaged over many events in advance.
-The event and centrality average of term~(\ref{eq:non-event}) over $\phi-\Psi_m$ reduces in this case to Eq.~(\ref{eq:vnR}) \begin{linenomath}
+\end{linenomath} where $\res{n}(M)$~is supposed to be averaged over many events in advance.
+The event and centrality average in the range of multiplicities $R$ of term~(\ref{eq:non-event}) over $\phi-\Psi_m$ reduces in this case to Eq.~(\ref{eq:vnR}): \begin{linenomath}

-\end{linenomath} The main difference of our implementation to the conventional approach is the event-by-event $\res{n}$ correction in Eq.~(\ref{eq:vn_ebye}).
-As we have mentioned earlier, event-by-event $\res{n}$ correction does not mean that the $\res{n}$ should be calculated event-by-event, but rather the correction is made event-by-event.
-Practically, the statistical error on the event plane resolution can be ignored if the event plane resolution is good.
-However, if the event plane resolution is very small then one needs to propagate also the statistical error on the event plane resolution into the final $v_n$ values.
+\end{linenomath} The main difference of our implementation to the conventional approach is the event-by-event resolution correction in Eq.~(\ref{eq:vn_ebye}).
+As we have mentioned earlier, event-by-event $\res{n}$ correction does not mean that the $\res{n}$ should be calculated event-by-event, but rather that $\res{n}(M)$ is calculated for many events and then the resolution correction is made event-by-event as a function of centrality, $M$.